Sarah-C/BlenderImportLDD/README.md

 Changes:
 --------
-I've tweaked the old importer to combine the same materials, and export the decorations properly.
+1: I've tweaked the old importer to combine the same materials, and export the decorations properly - it had started to error.

-Materials can be split if needed in Blender, but means all of the same material can be tweaked at once - much faster!
+2: Materials can be split if needed in Blender, but means all of the same material can be tweaked at once - much faster!

-Materials are also now named rather than just numbered.
+3: Materials are also now named rather than just numbered.

-Bricks have their full name too.
+4: Bricks have their full name too.

 ![image](https://github.com/Sarah-C/BlenderImportLDD/assets/1586332/dbd3ce95-15fa-4206-a2a9-24c5fc822d0a)